 MP for Ashton-under-Lyne

 Angela Rayner is the Labour (Co-op) MP for Ashton-under-Lyne, first elected in 2015.
-She has held senior roles in both government and opposition, including Deputy Prime Minister and Secretary of State for Housing, Communities and Local Government in 2024–2025, and has previously served as Deputy Leader of the Official Opposition.
+She has held senior Labour leadership roles and government posts, notably as Deputy Prime Minister and as Secretary of State for Housing, Communities and Local Government, with a background in housing and local government policy.

-She has 12 declared financial interests, including eight entries for donations and other support for activities as an MP, plus one entry for employment and earnings, one for ad hoc payments, one for gifts/benefits from UK sources, and one miscellaneous item.
+She has 24 declared financial interests, including donations and other support for activities as an MP (13 entries), earnings from employment (4 entries) and ad hoc payments, as well as gifts or hospitality from UK sources and miscellaneous items.

 Generated 21 February 2026